prestonharberts/fedora-40-configuration/docs/firefox.md

 - Bitwarden - Free Password Manager by Bitwarden Inc.
 - Cookie AutoDelete by CAD Team
+- DeArrow - Better Titles and Thumbnails on YouTube
+- Enhancer for YouTube by Maxime RF
 - OneTab by OneTab Team
 - Progressive Web Apps by Filip S
 - Return YouTube Dislike by Dmitry Selivanov